-What Are the Physical Characteristics of Skunks?
+What Are the Physical Characteristics of the Striped Skunk?

 Most people can easily identify striped skunks by their distinct physical characteristics.
 Skunks have a pure black coat and two thick white stripes situated along the back and the tail.
 Stripe patterns vary widely, but most animals have a stripe running from the forehead to the snout.

-Where Do Skunks Live?
+Where Do Striped Skunks Live?

 What Do Skunks Eat?